apereo/cas/docs/cas-server-documentation/installation/Maven-Overlay-Installation.md

 <div class="alert alert-warning"><strong>Be Exact</strong><p>Do NOT copy everything produced by the build.
 Attempt to keep changes and customizations to a minimum and only grab what you actually need.
 Make sure the deployment environment is kept clean and precise, or you incur the risk of terrible upgrade issues and painful headaches.</p></div>

-## WAR Overlay Projects
+## CAS WAR Overlay Projects

-WAR overlay projects are provided for reference and study.
+CAS WAR overlay projects are provided for reference and study.

 <div class="alert alert-info"><strong>Review Branch!</strong><p>The below repositories point you towards their <code>master</code> branch.
 You should always make sure the branch you are on matches the version of CAS you wish to configure and deploy.
+The <code>master</code>
-The <code>master</code> branch typically points to the latest stable release of the CAS server.
+branch typically points to the latest stable release of the CAS server.
 Check the build configuration and if inappropriate, use <code>git branch -a</code> to see available branches, and then <code>git checkout [branch-name]</code> to switch if necessary.</p></div>

 ### Gradle